wofferl/proxmox-backup-arm64/README.md

-# proxmox-backup-arm64
+# TESTING proxmox-backup-arm64
+<b>This is the experimental branch for Proxmox Backup 3.0.0 based on Debian/Bookworm<br />
+it also compiles 3.0.0 on Debian/Bullseye.
+Both Versions are not used in production yet, so not really tested.</b>

-Script for building Proxmox Backup Server 2.x for Armbian64 based on Bullseye<br />
+Script for building Proxmox Backup Server 3.x for Armbian64 based on Bullseye<br />
 At least 4 GB are required for compiling.
 On devices with low memory, SWAP must be used (see help section).

 ## Build manually